Everton sign Patterson from Rangers

 Last updated on .From the section Everton

-Everton have completed the signing of Scotland right-back Nathan Patterson from Rangers on a five-and-a-half-year deal.
+Everton have signed Scotland right-back Nathan Patterson from Rangers on a five-and-a-half-year deal.

-The 20-year-old moves to Goodison Park for an undisclosed fee.
+The 20-year-old moves to Goodison Park for £10m plus add-ons - which is a club record fee received for Rangers.

 Patterson is Everton's second signing of the January transfer window following the arrival of Ukraine left-back Vitalii Mykolenko.